farshidinanloo/gitlab-gpt-code-review/README.md

 ## ✨ Features

-- 🔗 Connects directly to your GitLab Merge Requests
+- 🔗 Connects directly to your GitLab Merge Requests (it works on self hosted gitlab too)
 - 🤖 Uses GPT to review and suggest improvements in code
 - ⏱ Saves time by summarizing and analyzing code changes
 - 💬 Generates smart comments for MR discussions